How to Market on LinkedIn

 5. Can learn from…

-LinkedIn’s own research has shown that its users share articles that are practically useful more than any other type of article.
+LinkedIn's research has shown that its users share practically helpful articles more than any other type of article.
 So use one of the above starters, then follow through with a headline that reels your audience in and makes them NEED to read.

-And since you can’t disappoint your readers at this point, your content has to be on point.
+And since you can't disappoint your readers now, your content must be on point.
 Tell them what you promised you would tell them with that catchy headline.
 In other words, make sure your content marketing strategy is consistent.
-LinkedIn readers want stories about success, they want tips and tricks to get ahead in their careers, and they want information that’s relevant to their working lives.
+LinkedIn readers want stories about success, tips, tricks to advance in their careers, and information relevant to their working lives.

-To wrap up your piece, use a tasteful cliffhanger to draw readers over to your website in order to find out how it all ends.
-If you have a white paper on industry trends for 2019, write an article that starts filling your readers in on the broader outlook, then end with a link to your white paper and tell them they can get all the details there.
-Now you’ve positioned yourself as the source for great, relevant articles AND can provide the details to back up that reputation.
+To wrap up your piece, use a tasteful cliffhanger to draw readers over to your website to find out how it all ends.
+If you have a white paper on industry trends, write an article that starts filling your readers in on the broader outlook, then end with a link to your white paper and tell them they can get all the details there.
+Now you've positioned yourself as the source for great, relevant articles AND can provide the details to back up that reputation.

 Get Your FREE Social Media Branding Checklist!